 Run the five individual WLTP-Brake cycles consecutively without any interruption.
 Paragraph 9.3.2 describes the necessary actions in case of interruptions.

-The minimum threshold temperature of 30 °C specified in this paragraph applies to all tested brake systems.
+The minimum threshold temperature of 30 °C specified in this paragraph applies to all tested brake assemblies.
 Failure to comply with the described brake temperature provisions shall result in an invalid bedding test and the testing facility shall repeat the bedding section.
 A new set of brake parts shall be used in case of repeating the bedding procedure.

 Emissions Measurement Section